The ad industry’s obsession with data is killing creativity

 Posted on March 26, 2015

 The ad industry’s obsession with process and data is killing creativity.
 You can’t create difference if you rely on the conformity of process and the safety of data.

 Process and data are the advertising equivalent of the Health & Safety Executive.
-We know why they’re there and accept that they have a role but they also get in the way of progress.
+We know they’re important and accept that they have a role but they also get in the way of progress.
 When was the last time you saw a brand campaign that really made you think, the sort that people like Bill Bernbach and Hal Riney, champions of intuition over science, excelled at?
 There’s plenty of innovation through data, technology and insights, but innovation and creativity are not the same thing.

 Caution is king.
 Campaigns are safe.
 Even award winning work is characterised by conformity and a warm fluffy feeling.
 It’s the creative equivalent of easy listening music.